 If you (somehow!) took out a £50k personal loan, you would pay it back by making monthly payments to the bank for the time period you signed up for.
 The size of those payments would depend on on how many years you wanted to spend paying it back, and what interest rate you could get.
 You would owe this money each month regardless of your personal circumstances, until it was fully paid off.
 In this situation, the faster you pay it off, the cheaper the loan will be.

 Student ‘loans’ work differently, as monthly repayment amounts are not based on your loan balance and interest rate, but based on your income.
 You only make repayments on a proportion of your income above the ‘repayment threshold‘ (currently £2,274 per month for Plan 2 loans).
 If you earn below the threshold for your loan you make no payments at all.
+If you move abroad, you will still need to make repayments, but the threshold changes depending on the country you move to, as per the table on the government website.

 This means that future repayments will never become unaffordable, no matter your circumstances.
 If your income drops, your payments drop, or stop entirely.
 This is why student loan payments are commonly described as more like a ‘graduate tax’ than a loan.